a-l-h/aws-ec2-user-data-splunk-quick-lab/README.md

-# AWS User Data to launch with EC2 Instance for a Splunk quick Lab install
+# AWS EC2 User Data script to launch a quick Splunk lab

 This is a simple shell script to use as "User Data" when launching an AWS EC2 instance serving as a Splunk quick Lab.